What is a product coach?

 This is where we come in.

-We specialize in building network of product coaches globally who can help your organization.
+We specialize in building a network of product coaches globally who can help your organization.

 These coaches are vetted by us before being recommended to you.